-The checklist is revised periodically.
-For this purpose, the SOG will form a taskforce of industry experts.
+The checklist Applicability Matrix is reviewed and, if required, revised periodically.
+For this purpose, the SOGand/or NFPB will form a taskforce of industry experts.
 Among those experts, a lead will be assigned the task to ensure the finalisation of the revision within the expected timeframe.
 The experts shall be experienced operational auditors for more than 10 years in the aviation industry.
 The experts shall be skilled for the purpose of drafting and the taskforce minded work.